Palta-Data-Platform/paltabrain-events-python-sdk/README.md

    ...
    ```

-5. When finished tracking, shutdown SDK by exiting context manager (recommended!) or by calling `.shutdown()` explicitly.
+5. When finished tracking, shutdown SDK by exiting context manager (recommended!) or by calling `.shutdown()` method explicitly.
 This step is mandatory to stop the background control thread.
    ```python
    sdk.shutdown()
    ```